AdaCore/training_material/courses/spark_for_ada_programmers/6_proof.rst

 Preconditions
 ---------------

-* Default precondition of :code:`True` may not be sufficient
+* Default precondition of :ada:`True` may not be sufficient

   .. code:: ada